arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/ActiveFailover/Architecture.md

 - At least one _Agency_ acting as a "witness" to determine which server becomes the _leader_ in a _failure_ situation

-**Note:** even though it is technically possible to start more than one _followers_ only one _follower_ is currently officially supported.
-This limitation may be removed in future releases.

 ![ArangoDB Active Failover](leader-follower.png)

 The advantage of the _Active Failover_ compared to a traditional _Master-Slave_